-Brighton Energy Coop – Privacy and Data Protection Statement [updated June 2018]
+Brighton Energy Co-op – Privacy and Data Protection Statement [updated March 2021]

 This statement sets out how when and why we collect your personal information, when we may disclose it to others and how we keep it secure.

 By becoming a member of BEC, or by visiting our website you are agreeing to be bound by this policy.